 According to the NFL, more than 805,000 fans attended the draft across three days, surpassing the previous attendance record set in Detroit in 2024.
 More than 320,000 fans attended opening night alone, creating an energetic atmosphere unlike anything many of the students had experienced before.

-“The students approached the opportunity with a learning mindset,” says Craig Crow, PhD, professor of sport management.
+“The students approached the opportunity with a learning mindset,” says Craig Crow, EdD, professor of business and sport management.
 “It provided them with a firsthand look at the coordination and hospitality required for an event of this scale.”

 Students attendees included Brian Burchfield ‘29, Caleb Romano ‘27, Abby Stover ‘27, Brice Findley ‘29, Lukas Waltonbaugh ‘29, Nathanael Mack ‘26, and Abe Caro ‘25.
 Mikey Norman ‘28, a first-year accounting major, also volunteered independently after hearing about the opportunity through one of Crow’s classes.